GoogleCloudPlatform/genai-databases-retrieval-app/docs/deploy_retrieval_service.md

-# Deploy the Extension Service to Cloud Run
+# Deploy the Retrieval Service to Cloud Run

 ## Before you begin